Pamodi1022/Healthcare_Website/readme.md

 # HealthCare-Web-Application

 ## Overview
-This Web Application was developed for MediHelp Pharmaceuticals Services where customers can purchase pharmaceutical items as they wish.
+This Web Application was developed for Healthcare Services where customers can purchase pharmaceutical items as they wish.

 ## Features
 *This Web Application consists of :*